dojo/meta/STYLE.md

 	const message: string = '';
 	```

-1. Declarations for exported functions and class methods *SHOULD* include an explicit return type declaration for clarity.
+1. Declarations for exported functions and public class methods *SHOULD* include an explicit return type declaration for clarity.

 	```ts
 	// correct